 - The soft cover on this mattress topper reduces the “foamy” feeling that some mattress toppers can have.

 - The open-cell foam used in this mattress allows for more airflow within the topper, which helps to prevent hot air from being trapped.

 - The non-skid bottom of this topper features grippy silicone beads that help to keep the topper from shifting around on the surface of your mattress.

 Need to know more?
-Read my full Tuft & Needle mattress topper review.
+Read our full Tuft & Needle mattress topper review.